charlestolley/python-snmp/docs/source/getting_started.rst

    This document only covers SNMP version 3, there is a separate document for :doc:`getting_started_legacy`.

-The first step in any SNMP application is to create an Engine object.
-It is important to declare the Engine in a ``with`` statement, in orderly to properly clean up background threads and network resources.
+The first step in any SNMP application is to create an Engine object:

 .. code-block:: python

    from snmp import Engine

-   with Engine() as engine:
-       # This block will contain the entire SNMP application
-       ...
+   engine = Engine()

 In order to send SNMP requests, you will need to create a Manager object.
 Each Manager represents a communication channel between your application and a single